 The names of each person who has been a director during the year and to the date of this report, and their qualifications and experience are provided below.
-The directors were in office for the entire period.
+The directors were in office for the entire period other than Jeff Zulman.

 Guy Hedley Chairman & Non-Executive Director Experience Guy Hedley is a non-executive director and chairman of Spring FG Limited.
 Guy has track record of success as a corporate executive in financial services.
 He was the founder and (for more than 10 years) head of Macquarie Private Bank in and an executive director at Macquarie Group from 2002 to 2012.
 Under Guy's management, Macquarie Private Bank established itself as the leading private bank in the country.
 Guy is now the executive chairman of Atlas Advisers Australia.
 He holds an MBA (Exec.) from Australian Graduate School of Management and is a Master Stockbroker (SAA).
 Interest in shares 387,842 ordinary shares Special responsibilities Chairman of Remuneration & Nomination Committee Keith Cullen Managing Director & CEO Experience Keith Cullen is the founder and managing director of Spring FG Limited and its subsidiary companies.
 Keith has extensive experience as a corporate executive, general manager and sales & marketing director in financial services, gaming & wagering technology and media.
 He also has considerable experience in capital markets and mergers and acquisitions.
 From 2004 - 2006 Keith was Group CEO of WPS Financial Group; a diversified financial services group with offices across Australia.
 From 1994 - 2006 he was a founding director and shareholder of eBet Limited (Managing Director, 1994-2004), an ASX-listed gaming & wagering technology company with operations in Australia, NZ, USA, Canada, and various Asian countries.
 Prior to 1994 Keith held various sales & marketing roles with the privately-owned Australian Radio Network and ASX-listed Wesgo Communications.
-Interest in shares 34,789,007 ordinary shares Special responsibilities Member of Audit & Risk Committee and Remuneration & Nomination Committee

-Chris Kelesis Executive Director Experience Chris Kelesis is a founding shareholder and director of Spring FG Limited and its subsidiary companies and is licensee-in-charge of Spring FG Realty Pty Ltd. Chris holds primary responsibility for managing the Group's relationships with major developers and property asset managers.
-He is also responsible for overseeing investment property contracts, settlement and asset agreement processes for the Group's clients and assisting in the ongoing management of their property assets.
+Interest in shares 34,789,007 ordinary shares Special responsibilities Member of Audit & Risk Committee and Remuneration & Nomination Committee Chris Kelesis Executive Director Experience Chris Kelesis is a founding shareholder and director of Spring FG Limited and its subsidiary companies and is licensee-in-charge of Spring FG Realty Pty Ltd. Chris holds primary responsibility for managing the Group's Real property-based relationships.
+He is also responsible for overseeing investment property contracts, settlement and asset agreement processes for the Group.
 Chris is also an accomplished equities trader and technical analyst with more than 10 years' experience as a private and wholesale client adviser in roles with Spring Equities, Ark Equities and the Rivkin Group.
-Interest in shares 20,253,099 ordinary shares Special responsibilities Licensee-in-charge of Spring FG Realty Pty Ltd Jeff Zulman Non-executive Director Experience Jeff Zulman is a non-executive director of Spring FG Limited.
+Interest in shares 20,853,099 ordinary shares

+Licensee-in-charge of Spring FG Realty Pty Ltd

+Jeff Zulman Non-executive Director - ceased 30 November 2018

+Experience Jeff Zulman was a non-executive director of Spring FG Limited during the period.
+He was due for and did not nominate for re-election at the Company's AGM in November 2018 due to increased business commitments.
 Jeff has extensive experience at operational and board level with both private and public companies in financial services and technology.
 He also has extensive experience in corporate advisory including mergers and acquisitions.

-He is an executive director of Sydney-based corporate advisory firm, Coyne Holdings and founder and managing director of a specialist mortgage and finance brokerage advisory business, BBSA Finance Pty Ltd (BBBSA).
-Previously Jeff held roles as CEO of mortgage aggregator Vow Financial and as the CEO of Beacon IT Group.
-He was also a non-executive director of ASX-listed eBet Limited (2001 - 2007).
+He is an executive director of Sydney-based corporate advisory firm, Coyne Holdings and founder and managing director of a specialist mortgage and finance brokerage advisory business, Trail Blazers.

 He holds a BA Law (Witwatersrand) and Dip.
 Jurisprudence (Oxford).

-Interest in shares 137,266 ordinary shares Special responsibilities Chairman of Audit & Risk Committee lan Morgan
+Interest in shares 137,266 ordinary shares

+Special responsibilities Chairman of Audit & Risk Committee